ericoporto/ags-manual-wiki/UpgradeTo362.md

 ### Dynamic array's Length attribute

-Dynamic arrays do have a Length pseudo-attribute which allows to get their length without storing it in another variable.
+Dynamic arrays do now have a Length pseudo-attribute which allows to get their length without storing it in another variable.

 For a simple example:
 ```ags